PuZZleDucK/Inclusivity-2020-January/slides/gnews1.md

 ## Gnews -  Privacy and Security
 <hr />
 ### EFF: Thousands of People Have Secure Messaging Clients Infected By Dark Caracal
-- Hundreds of gigabytes of data has been stolen, primarily through mobile devices compromised by fake secure messaging clients
+- Probably a nation-state actor, EFF and Lookout trace Dark Caracal to a building belonging to the Lebanese General Security Directorate in Beirut
 - Trojanized apps, including Signal and WhatsApp, function like the legitimate apps and send and receive messages normally
-- EFF and Lookout trace Dark Caracal to a building belonging to the Lebanese General Security Directorate in Beirut
-- People in the U.S., Canada, Germany, Lebanon, and France have been hit by Dark Caracal
+- Hundreds of gigabytes of data has been stolen, primarily through mobile devices compromised by fake secure messaging clients from people in the U.S., Canada, Germany, Lebanon, and France have been hit by Dark Caracal
-- Installed through carefully-targeted spearphishing attacks, accoridng to the EFF.
-"Several types of phishing emails directed people to go to a fake app store-like page, where fake Android apps waited
+- Installed through carefully-targeted spearphishing attacks, directed people to go to a fake app store-like page, where fake Android apps waited
 - Dark Caracal used physical access to people's phones to install the fake apps
 - Article: https://www.eff.org/press/releases/eff-and-lookout-uncover-new-malware-espionage-campaign-infecting-thousands-around
 Note: